Friday, November 1, 2024

 After "Elvira", we loaded my MIL's "Monochromatic Quilt" that was a guild challenge project and also finished that one.

 I did bring a second quilt for longarming.
 Now that I know a little more about how to set up the patterns for stitching out, I also understand better how to position them on the quilt top.
-For the designs I wanted to use for that quilt, it would have needed to be stitched in sections.
+I picked out the designs I wanted to use for that quilt and figured out where I wanted to position them on the top.
+However, understanding that I needed to do that within the limits of the longarm's throat space, it meant I would need to stitch out the patterns in sections.
 That was too big a task to try to tackle in the last day we were there.
 So, yet another project is now packed away for the next trip down.
 Whew!
 Those two weeks went so quick when you have so much to do!

 Wednesday, October 30, 2024